Guggyco/guggy-docs/docs/ios-swift.md

 ### Creating GIFs

-Make a call to `createGug()`.
+Build a `GuggyRequest` object and then make a call to `createGug()`.

 The returned `GuggyResult` will contain all possible URLs of stickers and animated GIFs in several formats and profiles.

-You can provide `createGug()` with a dictionary of parameters to be sent with the request.

-Currently the supported options are:

-`lang` - A two character ISO 639-1 language code that will direct Guggy to use a specific language when extracting context and trending content.

 ````
-createGug(_ text:String? = nil, userParams:[String:AnyObject]? = nil, onComplete: (GuggyResult?) -> Void)
+createGug(GuggyRequest, (GuggyResult?) -> Void)
 ````

+The GuggyRequestBuilder supports these methods:

+`sentence(String)` - The text to be overlaid on the media and to be used when extracting context

+`hiddenMeaning(String)` - Adds a hidden meaning, such that the background media will be chosen by it, but the sentence() text will appear on the media

+`noText()` - Requests that no text will be attached to media

+`invertMeaning()` - Directs the engine to extract inverted/cynical contexts

+`lang(String)` - Allows sending two character ISO 639-1 language code that will direct Guggy to use a specific language when extracting context and trending content

 Example:

 ````

+let request = GuggyRequestBuilder()
+            .sentence(textField.text)
+            .hiddenMeaning(hiddenMeaningTextField.text)
+            .build()

-Guggy.createGug(textField.text) { guggyResult in
+Guggy.createGug(request) { guggyResult in

     // Handle result
      // Example 1: Get all animated GIF previews